HPhilipN/C276-Project/README.md

 - `@DeleteMapping("/recipes/delete/{rid}")`
     - delete any user in user table via recipe ID (rid)
     - returns true for success, false otherwise
+- `@GetMapping("/recipes/exists/{uid}")`
+    - check if user with uid has created any recipes
+    - returns true if they have created recipes, false otherwise

 ### Development Information:
 - Refer to `dev-help.md` for start up and other information